-- 2.3.12 The 'A9 Dualling: Case for Investment' was undertaken by Transport Scotland (2016b), following the STPR, to seek opportunities to address the growing economic and transport demands along the A9 corridor.
-The report provides a summary of the Scottish Government's strategic and socio-economic case for investment for the A9 dualling programme. - 2.3.13 The Case for Investment report outlines strong road user, community, business and planning authority support for the A9 dualling programme.
-In particular, the commercial businesses along the A9 corridor are strongly in favour of the A9 dualling programme and the economic benefits it will bring.
-The report identifies there are five key sectors most likely to benefit from the Proposed Scheme; food and drink, tourism, energy, life sciences and forestry. - 2.3.14 Dualling of the A9 would improve journey times and reliability, reduce driver stress and frustration, potentially saving costs for businesses and increasing safety, and potentially making the surrounding areas more attractive as a short-term tourism destination, in line with the A9 Dualling Programme objectives (noted below). - 2.3.15 Driver stress and frustration were reviewed as part of the 'A9 Dualling: Case for Investment' which indicated that higher levels of driver frustration were linked to slow moving vehicles, the build-up of platoons and the restriction of travel speed to well below desired levels.
+- 2.3.13 The 'A9 Dualling: Case for Investment' was undertaken by Transport Scotland (2016b), following the STPR, to seek opportunities to address the growing economic and transport demands along the A9 corridor.
+The report provides a summary of the Scottish Government's strategic and socioeconomic case for investment for the A9 Dualling Programme. - 2.3.14 The Case for Investment report outlines strong road user, community, business and planning authority support for the A9 Dualling Programme.
+In particular, the commercial businesses along the A9 corridor are strongly in favour of the A9 Dualling Programme and the economic benefits it will bring.
+The report identifies there are five key sectors most likely to benefit from the A9 Dualling Programme food and drink, tourism, energy, life sciences and forestry. - 2.3.15 Dualling of the A9 would improve journey times and reliability, reduce driver stress and frustration, potentially saving costs for businesses and increasing safety, and potentially making the surrounding areas more attractive as a short-term tourism destination, in line with the A9 Dualling Programme objectives (listed in section 2.5). - 2.3.16 Driver stress and frustration were reviewed as part of the 'A9 Dualling: Case for Investment' which indicated that higher levels of driver frustration were linked to slow moving vehicles, the build-up of platoons and the restriction of travel speed to well below desired levels.
 The Case for Investment report outlines that the main benefits of the A9 Dualling Programme include: - "step-change in connectivity to, and between, the cities of Inverness and Perth; - journey times between Inverness and Perth will reduce by approximately twenty minutes; - improved access to markets, reduced need for stockpiling and better productivity; - less disruptive future maintenance; - safe, consistent and reliable driving conditions which will lead to improved route resilience and reduced delays during incidents and adverse weather; - fewer road accidents related deaths and fewer serious injuries; and - drivers will be able to travel at their optimum speed"

-2.4 Previous A9 Dualling DMRB Studies and Assessments
+2.4 Previous Studies and Assessments